-We have run both all Intra HE and LC cases using the same computer to make sure coherent encoding and decoding time.
+We have run both Intra HE and LC cases using the same computer to make sure coherent encoding and decoding time.
 Common testing conditions are used for simulation [2][3].
+In our simulation, the proposed Intra prediction mode is used as an additional Intra mode.
 The following tables summarize the simulation results.
 The detail of test results can be found from attachments.